 USAID's integrated health care program focuses on improving maternal, neonatal and child health; voluntary family planning and reproductive health; preventing, controlling, and treating infectious diseases including HIV/AIDS, tuberculosis, and malaria; increasing access to clean water and sanitation; and improving the nutritional status of women, infants and young children.

-USAID also supports the development of much needed human resources and health systems.
-USAID has helped train and deploy over 32,000 health extension workers and 4,000 health officers, greatly increasing the reach of primary health services.
-USAID also supported the creation of decentralized financial systems at 76 government hospitals and 934 health centers, resulting in improved service quality and financial management To support healthy policies, USAID has helped the Government of Ethiopia adopt legislation promoting workplace and community-level health insurance, the first of its kind in the country.
+We also support the development of much needed human resources and health financing schemes.
+USAID has helped train and deploy over 32,000 health extension workers and 4,000 health officers, and is helping the government develop and deploy midwives, nurses, and anesthesiologists.
+We have supported the creation of decentralized financial systems at 76 government hospitals and 934 health centers, resulting in improved service quality and financial management To support healthy policies, USAID has helped the Government of Ethiopia adopt legislation promoting workplace and community-level health insurance, the first of its kind in the country.

-Last updated: May 10, 2013
+Last updated: November 05, 2013